BenValcour/newclassroom-takehome-project-pytest/README.md

 - The tests were broken up into functional areas.
 This resulted in some duplicate code within the test cases.
 Probably worth a refactor.

+- The two classes mentioned above also suffer from common boilerplate code.
+Refactoring might be advised.

-- The testdata files could be better organized.
+- The test data files could be better organized.
 A naming convention could be defined and used.

+- As there is a "contract" between the Census service and the format of the users object returned by the randomuser service, it would be of value to identify any breaking changes in the randomuser service.
+A test case that confirms the  schema of the users data  from the randomuser service has not introduced a breaking change should be implemented.